Random models for singular SPDEs: The generalized (KPZ) equation

 The functions ${\sf \Pi}^\epsilon\tau$ or $\overline{\sf \Pi}^\epsilon\tau$ will eventually be integrated against some smooth test functions $\varphi$.
 We introduce a graphical notation for that operation

 We use a green line to denote the integration operation and a green bullet { $\bullet$} to represent the test function.
-It turns out to be useful for the computations to represent the function ${\sf \Pi}^\epsilon\tau$ with the same graphical notation as $\tau$ itself.
+The function $\varphi$ will not vary in our computations so it is harmless that our graphical notation does not refer to $\varphi$ explicitly.
+It turns out to be useful for the computations to be done below to represent the function ${\sf \Pi}^\epsilon\tau$ with the same graphical notation as $\tau$ itself.
 The $\epsilon$-dependence of the analytic object disappears in this notation but the context makes it clear.
-So we will write $ $ for $\int ({\sf \Pi}^\epsilon\tau)(y) \varphi(y)dy$.
+So we will write $ $ for $\int ({\sf \Pi}^\epsilon\tau)(y) \, \varphi(y)dy$.

-The definition of a {\sl mirror graph} is best illustrated by a self-explaining example rather than by formal definition.
+The definition of a {\sl mirror graph} is best illustrated by a self-explaining example rather than by a formal definition.
 Here is an example of a tree representation of a test operation together with its mirror graph.

-In the mirror graph a { purple $\bullet$} represents the `merging' of two regularized noises, in our case the spacetime convolution operator with the kernel $(\rho^\epsilon\star\rho^\epsilon)$.
-Note that the kernel converges to $\delta_0(z'-z)$ as the regularization parameter $\epsilon>0$ goes to $0$.
-We will use below a black $\bullet$ to denote the convolution operator with the Dirac distribution.
+We merge here the pairs of noises that correspond via the mirror symmetry.
+In the mirror graph a { purple $\bullet$} represents the `merging' of two regularized noises, in our case the spacetime convolution operator with the kernel $\rho^\epsilon*\rho^\epsilon$.
+This kernel converges to $\delta_0(z'-z)$ as the regularization parameter $\epsilon>0$ goes to $0$.
 A plain edge in a mirror graph represents a spacetime convolution with the function $K$ and a dotted line a spacetime convolution with the kernel $\partial_x K$.
 In the above example the diagram on the right hand side represents a double integral of the form